k4lb1/Zoop/README.md

 **Status:** v0.1.0 – early development.
 This software has not undergone a security or cryptography review.
 Use at your own risk; treat it as experimental.

 ---
+## ⚠️ Project No Longer Maintained
+This project is inactive and is no longer being developed or maintained.
+Feel free to fork it if you wish to continue development.

 ## Quick Start for Forks